pjtunstall/ziggurats/README.md

 }
 ```

 I was suprised to see that this naive approach was actually more performant than my attempt at keeping a pool of rectangle objects, marked as active or inactive, only drawing and zooming the active ones, and pushing a new one only if there isn't an inactive rectangle that can be reactivated.
-It seems any benefit from the pool was outweighed by the cost of the extra loop to check for inactive rectangles and/or the extra condition to only zoom and draw active rectangles. <a href="#toc">⬆ Back to top</a>
+It seems any benefit from the pool was outweighed by the cost of the extra loop to check for inactive rectangles and/or the extra condition to only zoom and draw active rectangles.

 ## 4. Questions